 The virus can spread from person-to-person through direct contact with the infectious rash, scabs, or body fluids.
 It also can be spread by respiratory secretions during prolonged, face-to-face contact, or during intimate physical contact, such as kissing, cuddling, or sex.
 In addition, pregnant people can spread the virus to their fetus through the placenta.

-Touching items (such as clothing or linens) that previously touched the infectious rash or body fluids is another way monkeypox spreads.
-It’s also possible for people to get monkeypox from infected animals, either by being scratched or bitten by the animal or by eating meat or using products from an infected animal.
+Touching items (such as clothing or linens) that previously touched the infectious rash or body fluids is another way mpox spreads.
+It’s also possible for people to get mpox from infected animals, either by being scratched or bitten by the animal or by eating meat or using products from an infected animal.

 How long does it last?

-Who is most at risk of contracting monkeypox?
+Who is most at risk of contracting mpox?